zelanko/sql-docs.pt-br/docs/2014/reporting-services/report-server/turn-reporting-services-features-on-or-off.md

 3. Na caixa de diálogo **Propriedades do Servidor** , em **Selecionar uma página**, clique em **Segurança**.

-    -   Para ativar a segurança integrada do Windows, selecione a opção **habilitar segurança integrada do Windows para fontes de dados de relatório** .
+    -   Para ativar a segurança Integrada do Windows, selecione a opção **Habilitar a segurança Integrada do Windows para as fontes de dados do relatório** .

-    -   Para desativar a segurança integrada do Windows, desmarque a opção **habilitar segurança integrada do Windows para fontes de dados de relatório** .
+    -   Para desativar a segurança Integrada do Windows, desmarque a opção **Habilitar a segurança Integrada do Windows para as fontes de dados do relatório** .

 4.  [!INCLUDE[clickOK](../../includes/clickok-md.md)]